PlaidCloud/website/content/en/docs/reference/command-line-tools-reference/kubelet-tls-bootstrapping.md

 2. [Token authentication file](#token-authentication-file)

 Bootstrap tokens are a simpler and more easily managed method to authenticate kubelets, and do not require any additional flags when starting kube-apiserver.
-Using bootstrap tokens is currently __beta__ as of Kubernetes version 1.12.
+Using bootstrap tokens is currently __beta__ as of PlaidCloud version 1.12.

 Whichever method you choose, the requirement is that the kubelet be able to authenticate as a user with the rights to: